oracle/docker-images/OracleWebLogic/workshop-multihost/README.md

 ![](images/20_ms_containers?raw=true)

-Now that the entire WebLogic domain has been started and the application `sample` is deployed to the cluster, letb s start an Apache Plugin Web tier running in its own Container.
+Now that the entire WebLogic domain has been started and the application `sample` is deployed to the cluster, start an Apache Plugin Web tier running in its own Container.
 The Apache Plugin will load balance invocation of the sample deployed to the Managed servers in the cluster.
-Simply call the b ~/docker-images/OracleWebLogic/samples/1221-multihoststart-webtier.shb  script.
+Simply call the '~/docker-images/OracleWebLogic/samples/1221-multihoststart-webtier.sh' script.
 This script discovers all Managed servers running in the Swarm and creates the string WEBLOGIC_CLUSTER.
 The WEBLOGIC_CLUSTER string is set as an environment parameter so that when starting the Apache Web tier container the value is set in the weblogic.conf file.
 Also note that the Apache Web tier container is bound to port 80 of the weblogic-master machine.

 ![](images/22_start_webtier.pgn?raw=true)
 ![](images/23_start_webtier2.pgn?raw=true)

-After invoking the script b ~/docker-images/OracleWebLogic/samples/1221-multihoststart-webtier.shb , find the Apache Web tier container running in the weblogic-master machine.
+After invoking the script '~/docker-images/OracleWebLogic/samples/1221-multihoststart-webtier.sh', find the Apache Web tier container running in the weblogic-master machine.

 ![](images/24_start_webtier_running.pgn?raw=true)